Fast Stochastic Second-Order Adagrad for Nonconvex Bound-Constrained Optimization: Introduction

 \subsection{Summary of contributions}

-In view of all contributions discussed above, we summarize our contributions as follows. \begin{enumerate} \item We propose an extension of \tal{Adagrad} which is capable of using (possibly very approximate) second-order information whenever available. \item This algorithm is also suitable for problems involving bounds on the variables. \item We analyze the convergence and probabilistic complexity of this algorithm, showing that it solves the approximate minimization problem with optimal complexity under a new directional condition on the gradient error, but without assuming bounded or unbiased gradient oracles nor knowledge of the problem's Lipschitz constant. \item Taking a more general perspective, we discuss the relation between the classical optimality measure for bound-constrained problems induced by the projected gradient in the stochastic case, and have shown that, in general, the unbiased nature of the gradient oracle is not sufficient to ensure convergence on the true problem with the optimal rate, even if such a convergence occurs for the approximate one. \item We furthermore show that our optimal complexity result for the approximated problem extends to the true problem (i.e.\ using exact gradients) if another condition on the gradient noise holds or if the gradient oracle is unbiased and the problem is unconstrained.
-We also describe the behaviour of the algorithm if none of these conditions hold. \item As far as the authors are aware, this is the first analysis of a stochastic projected gradient method.
-It is also the first convergence-rate result for the stochastic \tal{Adagrad} applied to general nonconvex problems that does not involve a logarithmic factor in $k$.
-This is admittedly a marginal improvement of the result itself, but suggests a sharper proof technique.
-As it turns out, the proof is also significantly simpler than those available in the literature for the case where gradients are not uniformly bounded. \end{enumerate}
+In view of all contributions discussed above, we summarize our contributions as follows. \begin{enumerate} \item We propose an extension of \tal{AdaGrad} which is capable of using (possibly very approximate) second-order information whenever available. \item This algorithm is also suitable for problems involving bounds on the variables. \item We analyze the convergence and probabilistic complexity of this algorithm, showing that it solves the approximate minimization problem with optimal complexity under a new directional condition on the gradient error, but without assuming bounded or unbiased gradient oracles nor knowledge of the problem's Lipschitz constant. \item Taking a more general perspective, we discuss the relation between the classical optimality measure for bound-constrained problems induced by the projected gradient in the stochastic case, and have shown that, in general, the unbiased nature of the gradient oracle is not sufficient to ensure convergence on the true problem with the optimal rate, even if such a convergence occurs for the approximate one.

+\item We furthermore show that our optimal complexity result for the approximated problem extends to the true problem (i.e.\ using exact gradients) if another condition on the gradient noise holds or if the gradient oracle is unbiased and the problem is unconstrained.
+We also describe the behaviour of the algorithm if none of these conditions hold. \item As far as the authors are aware, this is the first convergence-rate result for the stochastic \tal{AdaGrad} applied to bound constrained problems and allowing to use second-order information. \end{enumerate}

 Section~\ref{section:algo} presents the new algorithm and discusses its features, while convergence analysis for the approximate problem is described in Section~\ref{section:convergence}.
 Section~\ref{section:spg} discusses the relation between approximate and true optimality measures in the bound-constrained case and its application to the new algorithm.
 A brief conclusion and some perspectives are finally outlined in Section~\ref{section:conclusion}.